What to know about buying a car for your teenager

 5. Check used cars for quality

-Used car prices are typically significantly cheaper.
+Used car prices are typically significantly less expensive than new car prices.
 However, putting a teen in a car that has not been well-maintained can lead to disastrous results.

-So, if you opt for a used car, check it over thoroughly before buying.
-Go for certified preowned or ask a National Institute for Automotive Service Excellence-certified mechanic to do a thorough used car inspection to confirm it’s in good condition before you buy.
+If you opt for a used car, check it over thoroughly before buying.
+Go for a certified pre-owned car (CPO) or ask a mechanic certified by the National Institute for Automotive Service Excellence to do a thorough used car inspection to confirm it’s in good condition before you buy.

 6. Share the costs